lampajr/PTDC/README.md

     ~$ pip install --index-url https://test.pypi.org/simple/ ptdc

 ## USAGE
+### Import modules
+    from ptdc import streamer as st
+    from ptdc import support as sp

 ### Define tokens
     # change these tokens with yours, see Twitter develeopers for more details to how obtain them
     consumer_key = "fsvd..."